 - If live-streaming isn’t possible, consider pre-recording and broadcasting gameplay sessions during the event.

-- If video content isn’t your thing, then reach out to an influencer and bring them on board to host the stream.
+- If video content isn’t your thing, consider reaching out to an influencer and bringing them on board to host the stream.
 This has the added benefit of engaging the influencer’s existing audience and cross-promoting it on their channels to increase engagement.

 - Steam Broadcasts are the first thing people see when they click on your store page, making them an incredible opportunity to attract customers.